danbev/learning-ai/notes/ggml-rope.md

 B still has the highest attention score but it is now 0.3.
 ```
-So that makes sense but how does teh temperature `t` help?
+So that makes sense but how does the temperature `t` help?
 Lets take the same example but now we introduce a temperature `t`:
 ```
    [A B C D]